turnbullpress/aom-rails/README.md

 ```
 ruby -v
 ```
-For mor type of installation check this article [How to Install Ruby on Ubuntu 18.04](https://www.atlantic.net/vps-hosting/how-to-install-ruby-on-ubuntu-18-04/)
+For more types of installation check this article [How to Install Ruby on Ubuntu 18.04](https://www.atlantic.net/vps-hosting/how-to-install-ruby-on-ubuntu-18-04/)

 ### Download Rails Application